y0shK/y0shK/README.md

 ### Hi there, I'm Yash Karandikar :grinning:
 ---
-🔭 I’m currently working on covid19_nlp, a Jupyter Notebook that uses natural language processing on COVID-19 tweets for keyword extraction and sentiment analysis \
+🔭 I’m currently working on a project to analyze online doctors' reviews to extract features of patient care that are most important to reviewers \
-🌱 I’m taking Natural Language Processing in the fall semester \
+🌱 I’m taking Natural Language Processing \
-⚡ Fun fact: My favorite data structure so far is heap
+⚡ Fun fact: My favorite concept to teach in Intro to Comp Sci is the idea of object-oriented programming

 ### My stats
 ---